Print Address on Envelopes

 Repeat this step for all required *|merge fields|*.

-This will make envelopes in a new Google Doc.
-You will also have the option to download your envelopes in PDF format.
+This creates envelopes in a new Google Doc.
+There is also an option to download the envelopes in PDF format.

-In your newly created envelope document, click the Print icon to print addresses on envelopes.
+In the newly created envelope document, click on the Print icon to print addresses on envelopes.

 This concludes the steps detailing how to print on envelopes in Google Docs.
-Thank you for using the Avery Label Merge online label maker add-on.
-For additional guidance, please visit our Help section.
+For additional guidance, visit our Help section.

 Open the Google Sheet containing the data you want to mail merge envelopes from.

-To be able to mail merge envelopes, you need to have at least one row of data under your column names.
+To be able to mail merge envelopes, you need to have at least one row of data under the column names.

 Repeat this step for all required *|merge fields|*.

-Click the Label / Envelope field to display a list of envelope address templates.
+Click on the Label / Envelope field to display a list of envelope address templates.

-Select an envelope address template from the list and click Apply.
+Select an envelope address template from the list and click on Apply.

-This will create a new column in your sheet called Filter Rows to Merge.
+This creates a new column in the Google sheet called Filter Rows to Merge.
 When you mail merge envelopes, the empty cells in the Filter Rows to Merge column are populated with the date/time the merge took place.
-To merge these rows again, you will need to clear/delete the date/time values.
+To merge these rows again, you need to clear/delete the date/time values.

-This will make envelopes in a new Google Doc.
+This creates envelopes in a new Google Doc.

-In your newly created envelope document, click the Print icon to print addresses on envelopes.
+In the newly created envelope document, click on the Print icon to print addresses on envelopes.

 #6 3/4